1jour1vin

 Eye

-Deep, almost black color
+A deep, almost black color

 Nose

-Tasty and delicious with fine tannins
+Delicious and appealing, with delicate tannins

 Serve